-4.5.4 Sharp-tailed Grouse Lekking Sites
+4.5.4 Sharp-tailed grouse lekking sites

 As identified in the EIS, grassland birds have experienced widespread habitat loss through most of the prairies, including Sharp-tailed Grouse (Tympanuchus phasianellus).
 Three active sharp-tailed grouse leks supporting approximately 25 sharp-tailed grouse were identified in the Regional Assessment Area (RAA) during the 2014 surveys.
 All three leks occur adjacent to the New ROW in areas southwest of Ste.
 Genevieve, MB and north and south of La Broquerie, MB.
 Sharp-tailed grouse may be affected by the temporary loss of some habitat at tower sites and the compaction of vegetative concealment cover along the New ROW.
 Sharp-tailed Grouse are particularly vulnerable to increased rates of predation if birds of prey (raptors) use transmission line towers as perches when hunting or nesting, near lek sites.
-This monitoring program will validate EIS predictions and work to determine any project-related effects to sharp-tail grouse (pre- versus post-construction).
+This monitoring program will validate EIS predictions and work to determine any project-related effects to sharp-tail grouse (pre-versus post-construction).
+Short-eared owls (Asio flammeus) are a rare grassland bird species that share similar habitat preferences to sharp-tailed grouse.
+Any observations of short-eared owls during sharp-tailed grouse surveys will be recorded and reported.